Having considered the dangers to society through criminal hypnotic

 recall this man to life.

-Dr. Courmelles says: "Paralysis of one or more members, or of the
+Dr. Courmelles says: "Paralysis of one or more members,

 tongue, may follow the awakening.
 These are the effects of the